 Fall, a 6-foot-11 center, didn’t see much playing time during his freshman campaign with Arkansas, averaging 0.8 points and 1.3 rebounds per game.
 The storyline for his sophomore season in Manhattan wasn’t much different, seeing action in four games, averaging 2.5 points and 1.5 rebounds per game.

-A former McDonald’s All-American, Fall will look to break through with a new team in 2025-26.
+A former McDonald’s All-American, Fall will look to break through with Rutgers in 2025-26.
 He and Onyenso were the only bigs who could return on the Wildcats roster.

 Mobi Ikegwuruka, forward